Weissberg Foundation - Funder Overview

 Executive Leadership

 Ricshawn Adkins Roane (Executive Director & Independent Trustee) Joined in late 2021 from the Jack Kent Cooke Foundation.
 Her philanthropic vision is "to lead the return of resources extracted by colonialism, exploitation, racism, exclusion, and sexism to the communities most impacted."
-Roane has stated: "Five percent is a floor, not a ceiling," and emphasizes that "the impact of our efforts goes far beyond the dollar amounts we allocate.
+Roane has stated: "Five percent is a floor, not a ceiling," and emphasises that "the impact of our efforts goes far beyond the dollar amounts we allocate.
 The decisions we are making are sending a powerful message of solidarity, responsiveness, and commitment."
+In July 2025, she will transition to become CEO of the Jack Kent Cooke Foundation.

 Staff Team

-Brandy Hudson (Director – Organizing Power): Designer, strategist, and facilitator with nearly 30 years in social justice work.
-She emphasizes coming in "with the stance of not knowing and treat[ing] everyone I talk to as the experts."
+Brandy Hudson (Director – Organising Power): Designer, strategist, and facilitator with nearly 30 years in social justice work.
+She emphasises coming in "with the stance of not knowing and treat[ing] everyone I talk to as the experts."

 Leah Salgado (Director – Narrative Power, Pascua Yaqui): Narrative and culture change strategist; formerly Chief Impact Officer at IllumiNative